mattga/MGCollapsingHeader/README.md

 ```

 Next, add any views to transform with the header as it collapses:
-- `transformAttribute:byValue:` Adds a view that transforms by some value as the user scrolls.
+- `[MGTransform transformAttribute:byValue:]` Adds a view that transforms by some value as the user scrolls.
 An array of `MGTransformAttribute` must be provided to describe the transformation.
 See [Attributes](#attributes) for what is supported.
-- `addFadingSubview:fadeBy:` Adds a view that fades as the user scrolls.
+- `[MGTransform addFadingSubview:fadeBy:]` Adds a view that fades as the user scrolls.

 Examples (from the demo):
 ```objc